open-power/snap/hardware/README.md

 As part of the configuration step, a script `$ACTION_ROOT/action_config.sh` will be called if it exists.
 Specific configurations/preparations for the action may be added via this script.

-If you call make w/o any targets, then the environment is created and a simulation model build as well as a card image build are kicked off.
+If you call make without any targets, then the environment is created and a simulation model build as well as a card image build are kicked off.
 In order to build a model and an image including the memcopy action example, call: